Do Go On - 194 - Race Around The World with Nellie Bly (and other adventures)

 Yeah.

-You're going to tell us about that.
+What you're going to tell us about?

-So she went undercover in a lunatic's asylum, wrote huge articles about it that changed those conditions.
+wrote huge articles about it that changed those conditions.

-Then she went around the world in 72 days, mostly on a company,
+Then she went around the world in 72 days,

-which was completely unheard of back then,
+mostly unaccompanied, which was completely unheard of back then.

-women needed a chaperone.
+Women needed a chaperone.

-Yeah, she's not done.
+Which is not done.

 I know.

-Robert Seaman.
+she married Millionaire Manufacturer Robert Seaman.

 All right.

-Married him for the job.
+Married him for the joke.

 Seaman.

 She was 31.
-He was 73.

 That's quite a gap.